papascott/TestGithubActions/testing/README.md

 # DrummerNotes

 A collection of notes and code about the outliner Drummer http://drummer.scripting.com.
 It would be great if I could keep them current!
+Now with a change

 ## My notes